-As of June 30, 2006, warrants to purchase shares of our common stock at a price per share of \$ were outstanding.
+As of August 31, 2006, warrants to purchase 30,904 shares of our common stock at a nominal price per share were outstanding.
 These warrants expire on June 25, 2009.
 These warrants contain anti-dilution provisions providing for adjustments to the exercise price and the number of shares underlying the warrant upon the occurrence of certain events, including any issuance of common stock or convertible securities at a certain price, stock dividend, stock split, stock combination, or merger, consolidation or sale of substantially all of the assets, recapitalization or other similar transaction.
-As of June 30, 2006, all of our outstanding warrants were held by two warrantholders.
-Effective July 14, 2006, one of these warrantholders effected a cashless exercise of all of his warrants, and the other warrantholder has entered into an agreement for the cashless exercise of all of its warrants upon the completion of this offering.
+As of August 31, 2006, all of our outstanding warrants were held by one warrantholder, and this warrantholder has entered into an agreement for the cashless exercise of all of its warrants upon the completion of this offering.